nino-gerb/project_mlbd2025/README.md

 # 🧠 Behavior, Difficulty & Grading: What Drives Retention on Lernnavi?

-This repository contains the code, data processing scripts, and LaTeX source for the paper:
+This repository contains the code, data processing scripts

-> **Behavior, Difficulty & Grading: What Drives Retention on Lernnavi?**
-> *Submitted to the Educational Data Mining Conference (EDM)*

 ## 📘 Overview